Appeals

 Grievances

-Students who believe they have been harmed by other students should seek guidance from the Dean of Students Office
+Students who believe they have been harmed by another student should submit an incident report with the Dean of Students Office.